-More than 40 teachers from throughout Oregon have completed a training in classroom assessment through the Direct Access to Achievement Project.
-The Embedded Formative Classroom Assessment training began with a daylong session in February and ended with another session March 4.
-The training was developed by project volunteers in response to requests from the field for strategies on how to embed engaging formative assessment in regular classroom instruction.
-It is conducted by Carol Middleton and Linda Vanderford of Clackamas ESD, which is also the host venue.
+More than 100 teachers from throughout Oregon have completed a training in classroom assessment through the Direct Access to Achievement Project.
+The Embedded Formative Classroom Assessment training was developed by project volunteers in response to requests from the field for strategies on how to embed engaging formative assessment in regular classroom instruction.
+Trainers are Carol Middleton and Linda Vanderford of Clackamas ESD.
 Comments from participants included these: “Practical and timely.
 I can use in my classroom this week,” and “It was valuable to learn how to break down the standard and focus on small aspects of the standard.”
 For more information, including access to all of the resources presented during the training, see the Events & training > Classroom assessment menu at left, or send us an email.

 The Oregon DATA Project was recently featured in a lengthy article by EDUCAUSE Online.
 The best way to read the interactive article is online, by clicking HERE.
 You may also download a hard copy by clicking on the attachment link below.